ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Create a file share from the API
 {: #fs-create-file-share-api}

 Use the `POST/shares` request to create a file share.
-Specify the size of the share, a name, the IOPS profile, and zone.
+Specify the size of the file share, a name, the IOPS profile, and zone.

 You must provide `generation` parameter with the API request and specify `generation=2`.
 Do not use `generation=1` for the  file storage service.
 For more information, see **Generation** in the [Virtual Private Cloud API reference](https://{DomainName}/apidocs/vpc#api-generation-parameter).
 {: note}